 As Devil grapples with the police, Bill goes to Yolanda who collapses.
 Bill and an officer carry her up the stairs, the sirens are blaring, as Mac orders someone to get a blanket.
 Devil is growling, the crowd is mumbling, the sirens still blaring…”Here comes the wagon” Scottie helping Bill escort Yolanda up from the nightmare and into the wagon, utters

-“The dog must of scared off who ever it was, before he finished.”
+“The dog must have scared off whoever it was before he finished.”
 Scottie and two white coats help Yolanda into the back of the ambulance, all the while Mac and another cop are still battling Devil.
 As the back door of the wagon slams shut, Scottie asks Bill if he wants to be dropped off by the paper.
-In a slow and somber voice Bill says “yeah, thanks.”
+In a slow and somber voice, Bill says “Yeah, thanks.”

 Scottie tips his hat, “What’d you say her name was?”

-Throughout Screaming Mimi, in the periphery you can see evidence of the ‘collective voyeur’, as Scottie is asking Bill about Yolanda, notice left of screen yet another anonymous BYSTANDER is emerging into focus who is NON REACTIVE, for no other relevant purpose but to add (to the film a detached or neutrally peopled context that is anonymous yet layers an atmosphere of the empirical onlooker/observer.
+Throughout Screaming Mimi, in the periphery, you can see evidence of the ‘collective voyeur’, as Scottie is asking Bill about Yolanda, notice left of the screen yet another anonymous BYSTANDER is emerging into focus who is NON-REACTIVE, for no other relevant purpose but to add (to the film a detached or neutrally peopled context that is anonymous yet layers an atmosphere of the empirical onlooker/observer.

-It is only until Devil disrupts the montage that the bystander takes notice, and as the scene fades, there is the trace of a man’s brimmed hat and overcoat edge of left screen, watching the wagon as it rolls down the rainy night pavement.
+It is only until Devil disrupts the montage that the bystander takes notice, and as the scene fades, there is the trace of a man’s brimmed hat and overcoat left of screen, watching the wagon as it rolls down the rainy night pavement.

-The entire episode is a moody and a chilling scene taken as a antiseptic view of a contemporary society that doesn’t care about human suffering and nor life’s various casualties.
-The ‘onlookers/observers’ often seem more like phantom walk ons than concerned citizens or thoughtful participants in the narrative.
+The entire episode is a moody and chilling scene that was taken as an antiseptic view of a contemporary society that doesn’t care about human suffering or life’s various casualties.
+The ‘onlookers/observers’ often seem more like phantom walk-ons than concerned citizens or thoughtful participants in the narrative.

-We see the facade baring a plaque that reads The Daily TImes Est. 1908
+We see the facade bearing a plaque that reads The Daily TImes Est. 1908

-A collection of tables, men in shirt typing away like drones in the bee hive finishing their copy.
-The typing a steading rhythm, amidst the wrinkled shirts, sweat and cigarette smoke.
+A collection of tables, men in shirts typing away like drones in the bee hive finishing their copy.
+The typing had a steading rhythm, amidst the wrinkled shirts, sweat, and cigarette smoke.

 Second Victim of Attack Lives…Police Maintain Guard in Hospital.

-A grainy photo from newsprint of the last victim, Lola Lake.
+A grainy photo from a newsprint of the last victim, Lola Lake.